-When creating learning outcomes, it is also very important to make sure that they directly connect to the assignments and activities in a class.
-In order to measure whether the learning outcomes are being met, there need to be assignments and activities that are designed to specifically address them.
+When creating learning outcomes, it is also important to make sure that they directly connect to the assignments and activities in a class.
+In order to measure whether the learning outcomes are being met, there must be assignments and activities designed to specifically address them.

 Examples of Course Goals and Learning Outcomes

 The examples below represent a variety of course disciplines and class contexts.
-Remember, while course goals can be more general, learning outcomes need to be observable and measurable so that it is possible to assess whether they have been met during the course of a term.
+Remember, while course goals can be more general, learning outcomes must be observable and measurable so it is possible to assess whether they have been met during the course.

 Goal: By the end of this course, the successful student will understand the scientific method.

 Learning Outcomes: By the end of this course, the successful student will be able to do the following:

 - Distinguish between a hypothesis, a theory, and a law;